 Responsivity of Typical Photodetectors

-The relationship between responsivity and wavelength can be understood from the given table below.
-The unit of wavelength is in nanometers and the unit of responsivity is ampere per watts.
+The relationship between responsivity and wavelength can be understood from the table below.
+The unit of wavelength is in nanometers, and the unit of responsivity is ampere per watts.

-The responsivity of the photodetector depends on the wavelength of incident radiation and the bandgap of the material.
+The photodetector's responsivity depends on the wavelength of incident radiation and the material's bandgap.
 The below-given diagram shows the responsivity vs wavelength graph.
 The different range of responsivity is shown: maximum, average, and minimum.

 Answer: 0.36 A/W